GeoscienceAustralia/ptha/propagation/SWALS/tests/validation_tests/README.md

 The outputs should be similar to below, but may be interspersed with messages from the compiler and/or R.

 The time taken includes (for each problem) compilation, running the model, and post-processing.
 It can vary greatly depending on your machine and compiler.
 This example used the `ifort` compiler on a half-node of NCI's Gadi machine.
-While `ifort` is a good compiler the compilation process is much slower than `gfortran`, and for the smaller test problems compilation can domainate the recorded time.
+While `ifort` is a good compiler the compilation process is much slower than `gfortran`, and for the smaller test problems compilation can dominates the recorded time.
 ```
 gxd547@gadi-cpu-clx-0792 validation_tests]$ Rscript run_validations.R
 [1] ""